PriyadarshanPatil/ME397_MIDTERM/README.md

 Edit 3: Priyadarshan editing again.
 Deleting a word from Erick's addition and replacing it with "my part".

 Edit 4: Udaivir added the problem description "Task-3".

+Edit 5: Priyadarshan or Erick, you can proceed now.